bcgov/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Embedding-Webcomponent.md

 - Secure form access using your current security model (Active Directory, OAuth, etc.)
 - Your application decides what user information to share with CHEFS for form personalization

+**Visual Customization & Branding**

+- Forms can be completely customized to match your application's visual identity
+- Change colors, fonts, spacing, and styling to align with your brand guidelines
+- Create custom themes that reflect your organization's design system
+- Ensure forms feel like a native part of your application, not an external component
+- Multiple pre-built theme examples available to get started quickly
+- Professional appearance builds user trust and improves completion rates

 ---

 ## Ready to Get Started?